wp-plugins/topicb-chat/readme.txt

 == Screenshots ==
-This is an example of your post with chat underneath:
 1. '/assets/screenshot-1.jpg'
 Your posts will automatically be listed in the TopicB network driving traffic to your site:
 2. '/assets/screenshot-2.jpg'